pemistahl/lingua-rs/README.md

 using the respective api methods.
 If you know beforehand that certain languages are never to occur in an input text, do not let those take part in the classifcation process.
 The filtering mechanism of the rule-based engine is quite good, however, filtering based on your own knowledge of the input text is always preferable.

+Even when taking all language models into account, the library uses only a few dozen megabytes of memory during runtime.
+This is because the models are stored as finite-state transducers (FSTs).
+FSTs allow to be searched on disk without actually reading them entirely into memory, making the library suitable for low-resource environments.

 ## 7. How to reproduce the accuracy results?